 A pioneer of the terroir-driven approach to Cava production.
 Raventos I Blanc has successfully shifted the focus from their (admittedly beautiful) winery to the vineyard.
-They continue to employ organic and biodynamic practices to harvest the fruit of the highest quality.
-Operating outside of the Cava framework, Raventos I Blanc nonetheless make specular Cavas, and none more so than the flagship Manuel Raventos.
+They continue to employ organic and biodynamic practices to harvest the highest quality fruit.
+Outside the Cava framework, Raventos I Blanc makes specular Cavas, none more so than the flagship Manuel Raventos.
 Subject to extended lees-aging, it is a complex, yeasty Cava of incredible depth and complexity.

 Recaredo Cava Turo d’en Mota

 Ton Mata is one of the most devoted, talented, and innovative winemakers alive in Penedes today, a man dedicated to his terroir and nurturing the region’s signature grape, Xarel-lo, to perfection.
 Do you want proof?
 Well, taste his fantastic single-vineyard Cava Turo d’en Mota, produced from an old-vine plot of Xarel-lo.
 It is an intensely concentrated Cava with a pronounced vinosity and chewiness that demands to be served with only the finest cuisine.
 Dover sole, perhaps?

 Established by a family of tailors and musicians, Augusti Torello Mata is justly proud of their rich, powerful house style, which reaches its apogee in the prestige cuvee Kripta.
 A talking point among Cava connoisseurs, Kripta is renowned for its replica Roman bottle and unique style.
 The Krug of Cava is arguably boasting an oaky, refined palate and layers upon layers of complex notes, including vanilla, toffee, caramel, and toast.
 Utterly delicious and worth buying for the stylish amphora bottle alone.